 - 1. In the first use-case, EMA finds you couldn't have submitted any, or zero (0), additional quality measures.
-The quality performance category score is then lowered from 60 measure points to 40 measure points so you're not penalized. - 2.
-In the second use-case, EMA finds one (1) additional clinically related measure, which lowers the measure points applicable to 50 points from 60 points. - 3.
-In the third use-case, EMA finds 2 or more (2+) additional clinically related measures are applicable, and the quality category denominator for measures applicable isn't reduced from 60 points.
+The maximum number of points you can earn in the Quality performance category (the denominator) is lowered from 60 measure points to 40 measure points so you're not penalized. - 2.
+In the second use-case, EMA finds one (1) additional clinically related measure, which lowers the denominator from 60 points to 50 points.
+(Note: Step two would apply if you had submitted measures via claims.) - 3.
+In the third use-case, EMA finds two or more (2+) additional clinically related measures are applicable, and the quality category denominator remains 60 points.
+(Note: Step two would apply if you had submitted measures via claims.)

-In the three cases, the EMA affects your calculated performance and score differently based on measures applicable.
+In the three cases, the EMA affects your calculated performance and score differently based on the number of un-submitted, clinically related measures.

 Here are calculation examples that go with the three use-cases above.
 The examples assume you earned 38 quality category points for the four measures you reported, including your measure achievement points and bonus points.
-The calculation examples use MIPS scoring criteria standard performance category weights.
+The calculation examples use MIPS scoring criteria standard performance category weights and assume there is no improvement scoring to factor into the Quality performance category score.